How do I include Peer Review when building lessons?

 Navigate to the Tasks section of your dashboard, then click + Assign a task.

-Any existing Extended Response question in any Smart Lesson can be used for Peer Review!
+Any lesson that includes an Extended Response question can be used for Peer Review!

 Choose how many answers you wish for students to review per question, as well as the type of feedback they'll give (star only, or star and comment).